-Over the last five years the author was involved in two major new development projects.
+Over the last five years the author was involved in two major development projects.
 The first was an IT business system to support the engineering operation of a major company (i.e. several thousand users) as this organization was undertaking a major process change.
 The activity to model the new operational workflows was so large that BPM experts were brought in to do the modeling.
-The second project was an automation project where current human workflows would be partly replaced by automated systems.
+The second project was an automation project where current human workflows would be replaced by automated systems.
 Here the workflow modeling was done by operational experts.
-Common to both projects was that the modeling was not done to elicit requirements, rather the improved understanding of the requirements was a side effect of having the models.
-The second time this happened the author realized that process modeling was a useful method to help develop functional requirements.
+Common to both projects was the usefulness of the many models to analyze and extract the functional requirements from the workflow drawings.